 Always a popular feature at our AALL Annual Meeting, poster sessions be on display in the exhibit hall as part of the AALL Member Services & Activities Area, throughout the entirety of the Annual Meeting.

 An award will be given to the poster deemed best by the Annual Meeting Poster Session Award Jury (to be awarded on the final day of the exhibit hall).

 A poster session is a visual forum for presenters to highlight their libraries and to share their successful ideas with colleagues by presenting a research study, a practical problem-solving effort or an innovative library program.
 These sessions are suitable for a presentation of topics that may not be meaty enough for an entire paper or formal presentation, and allow for works in progress.
 Posters combine text and graphics to present information in a clear, visual manner, and allow conference participants to quickly and easily become acquainted with the topic on their own.
 A question-and-answer period will be scheduled for discussion and interaction.

 A poster can cover any topic related to law libraries and legal information.
 Example topics would be a description of an innovative library program, a discussion of classroom techniques, or findings from a research project.
 They are not vendor sponsored advertisements, although independent product discussions and analysis are welcome.
-As with the conference educational programming, you’ll need to designate a content area, and the posters should support AALL’s Body of Knowledge or 2016-2019 Strategic Directions.
+As with the conference educational programming, you’ll need to designate a content area, and the posters should support AALL’s Body of Knowledge or the 2019-2022 Strategic Plan.

-Poster proposals will need to be submitted online by Friday, April 26.
+Poster proposals will need to be submitted online by Friday, April 24.
 The proposal must include a title, name(s) of the creator(s), and an abstract of 50-200 words describing the information to be presented in the poster.
 You’ll also need to select a content area/domain from a drop-down menu.
 Proposers will be notified in May.